avrittrohwer/avrittrohwer.com/resume.md

 - Prototyped and developed a sales-lead management application.
 Leads were tracked per-user with rollup views available to management.
-- Application was implemented via a React frontend which talked to a .NET CORE backend deployed on Microsoft IIS.
+- Application was implemented via a React frontend which talked to a .NET Core backend deployed on Microsoft IIS.
 Data was stored in a Microsoft SQL Server database.
 - Implemented customer contact import from Outlook and a legacy CRM SOAP API.